 Leschi Marinas are at a Fork in the Path to the Future

-April 6, Leschi’s meeting at 7 pm, is the last time for a public meeting for Leschi as a neighborhood to decide what we think is important to the future of the Leschi Marinas.
+The Leschi Community meeting on April 6 at 7pm, is the last time for a public meeting for Leschi as a neighborhood to decide what we think is important to the future of the Leschi Marinas.
 Park property is on the edge of being turned over to a private firm, Foss Waterway Management, to take over the development of improving the marinas and managing them for 30 years or more.

 The Leschi North and South Marinas are owned by the Seattle Department of Parks and Recreation.
 The marinas are public park space.